immersive-web/webxr-ar-module/explainer.md

 ```

-## Additional scenarios
+## Advanced functionality.

-A few potential application uses are described here to demonstrate more specialized API uses.
+Beyond the core APIs described above, the WebVR API also exposes several options for taking greater advantage of the VR hardware's capabilities.

-### 360 Photo or Video viewer
+### Orientation-only tracking

 A viewer for 360 photos or videos should not respond to head translation, since the source material is intended to be viewed from a single point.
 While some headsets naturally function this way (Daydream, Gear VR, Cardboard) it can be useful for app developers to specify that they don't want any translation component in the matrices they receive.
 (This may also provide power savings on some devices, since it may allow some sensors to be turned off.)
 That can be accomplished by requesting a "HeadModel" `VRFrameOfReference`.